 When the site's domain registration expired the site disappeared from the web.
 The new owners of the domain who are fans, have chosen to keep the integrity of the site by posting 2014-2016 archived content as well as other pertinent information from other outside sources.

-FYI: To read the most up-to-date information about what Sarah Goodman is up to, go to her Linkedin page.
+FYI: To read the most up-to-date information about what Sarah Goodman is doing, go to her Linkedin page.

 I’m a filmmaker based in Toronto, working in documentary and drama.
 I’d like to come up with a better term than hybrid for the place where both drama and doc overlap, because it’s often the in-between places that inspire.
 Film luminary Peter Wintonick described my films as “pop verité” and I loved that.
 Thanks for stopping by.

 WRITER/DIRECTOR – BIO